What do we know about cash flow? It’s good. Okay. My work is complete.

 What’s the second?
 Well, if I were a good financial advisor, I might suggest you save it.
 You could put the money in your bank account.
 You could invest the money in a Vanguard mutual fund.
 You could buy a tax-free municipal bond.

-Extra cash is powerful.
+Excess cash is powerful.
 And the other cool thing is how your cash flow is connected to, and affects, your net worth.
 They are bound together.
 What happens to one affects the other.
 Or as Dr. Phil would say, they are in a co-dependent relationship.
 How’s that working for ya?

 Spend it (no change).